 |National Association of Radio Distress-signalling and Infocommunications||ERDF firstname.lastname@example.org||Hungary|

 |Agency for Inland Waterways||ERDF email@example.com||Croatia|

 1st Board of Directors will take place in Bratislava - organized by SVP.
-The Board of Directors of the project includes all directors of Danube waterway administrations, acting as Steering Committee of the project.
-This Board will implement...
+The Board of Directors of the project includes all directors of Danube waterway administrations, acting as the Steering Committee of the project.
+This Board will...

 The Interreg Danube Transnational Programme is an important platform for the cross-sectoral cooperation along the Danube River.
 In the framework of the interdisciplinary conference on 26th-27th April in Dunakiliti (Hungary), representatives of...

-Danube SKILLS was launched on 21 February 2017 in Capital Plaza Hotel in Bucharest, where Danube STREAM was be presented as contributions to the DTP Capitalisation Strategy.
+Danube SKILLS was launched on 21 February 2017 in Capital Plaza Hotel in Bucharest, where Danube STREAM was presented as a contribution to the DTP Capitalisation Strategy.

-Danube STREAM consortium is pleased to announce the official launch of the project on March 8th 2017, at President Hotel, in Budapest.
-About Danube STREAM The Danube STREAM project will run from January 2017-June 2019 and is co-funded by...
+Danube STREAM consortium is pleased to announce the official launch of the project on March 8th 2017, at the President Hotel, in Budapest.
+About Danube STREAM The Danube STREAM project will run from January 2017-June 2019 and is co-funded...